What every Google marketing setup actually needs

 We've watched hundreds of new GA4 + GTM + Google Ads setups in the wild.
 The same handful of mistakes show up over and over:

 • Both GTM and gtag.js installed.
 The most common mistake.
-Doubles your sessions, inflates audiences, and Smart Bidding remarketing pools include phantom users who don't exist.
-The Chrome extension flags this on the first scan.
+Doubles your sessions, inflates audiences, and Smart Bidding remarketing pools include phantom users who don't exist. datafairy flags this on the first scan.

 • Conversion event missing on the actual confirmation page.
 The tag is configured, but the trigger doesn't match the URL — or the order confirmation lives behind a redirect that strips parameters.
-Smart Bidding sees zero conversions and never optimizes.
-We trace the event chain and tell you exactly where it broke.
+Smart Bidding sees zero conversions and never optimizes. datafairy traces the event chain and tells you exactly where it broke.

 • Conversion fires but parameters are missing.
 The purchase event arrives, but with no value or currency.
 Smart Bidding can't do value-based bidding.
-ROAS reporting is unreliable.
-We catch missing required parameters per platform.
+ROAS reporting is unreliable. datafairy catches missing required parameters per platform.

 • Enhanced Conversions never turned on.
-Free 10-15% precision uplift on Smart Bidding, left on the table.
-We check and prompt you to turn it on.
+A free 10-15% precision uplift on Smart Bidding, left on the table. datafairy checks and prompts you to turn it on.

 • Conversion firing twice.
 Both the GA4-imported conversion and the native Google Ads tag are firing, and they're double-counting.
 Smart Bidding thinks every purchase is two purchases.
-ROAS looks better than it is.
-We pair events to network hits and catch the duplicate.
+ROAS looks better than it is. datafairy pairs events to network hits and catches the duplicate.

 None of these require an analytics consultant to find.
-They require an agent that knows what to look for and runs every time you change something.
+They require an operator that knows what to look for, runs every time you change something, and then — once it's clean — takes the campaign live and keeps it tuned, within the caps you set.

 Frequently asked questions